A Millstone Around One’s Neck

 Let the little children come to me.

-Their angels my Father in Heaven see,
+Their angels in heaven see,

-Lest you become like to a little child,
+Lest you become like a little child,

-You shall not enter into Heaven’s seas.
+You shall not enter into heaven’s seas.

 A millstone should be hung around your neck

-And cast into the sea, for my Heart grieves
+And cast into the sea, for my heart grieves

 To see the little ones whose lives you wreck!